 The number of criminal cases in Utah courts counts to 120,138, with 24,159 felony cases and 95,979 misdemeanors accordingly.

-Utah’s District Courts are the general jurisdiction trial courts for the state.
-Seventy-one full-time judges serve the District Courts.
+District Courts are the general jurisdiction trial courts for the state.
+Seventy-one full-time judges serve these courts.
 The state is split into eight judicial districts.
 The UT Courts website has a Gallery of Judges with biographies of each one.
-The types of cases tried in District Courts are felonies, misdemeanors, civil lawsuits, sex and drug offenses, divorces, child support and custody, adoptions, probate matters, other criminal issues like arson, forgery, murder, and robbery.
-District Courts also hear appeals from administrative agencies.
+The types of cases tried in these courts are felonies, misdemeanors, civil lawsuits, sex and drug offenses, divorces, child support and custody, adoptions, probate matters, other criminal issues like arson, forgery, murder, and robbery.
+These courts also hear appeals from administrative agencies.
 These courts use trials with juries and sometimes bench trials as well.

-Juvenile Courts in Utah are at the same level as District Courts; however, their jurisdiction is exclusive to youths (anyone under the age of 18), who commits a crime or is abused, neglected or dependent.
+Juvenile Courts in the state are at the same level as District Courts; however, their jurisdiction is exclusive to youths (anyone under the age of 18), who commits a crime or is abused, neglected or dependent.
 There are 31 full-time judges and one and a half commissioners that serve Juvenile Courts.
 These courts hear cases on child custody, child support, visitation, termination of parental rights, and also mentally ill children who may need to be admitted to certain hospital facilities.
 Appeals from Juvenile Courts go directly to the Court of Appeals and then if necessary, the Supreme Court.

-Utah’s Justice Courts are the limited jurisdiction courts for the state and are established within counties or municipalities.
+Justice Courts are the limited jurisdiction courts for the state and are established within counties or municipalities.
 They mostly handle Class B and Class C misdemeanors, local ordinance violations, small claims, and other territorial infractions.
-County Justice Courts use judges who are appointed by the county commission, and they serve six-year terms.
-Municipal Justice Courts have judges who are appointed by city officials, and they serve six-year terms as well.
+County These courts use judges who are appointed by the county commission, and they serve six-year terms.
+Municipal courts have judges who are appointed by city officials, and they serve six-year terms as well.
 Some judges float between the two venues.
 These judges do not need to be lawyers before becoming judges.
 However, they are all required to attend extensive legal training.
-There are 108 Justice Court judges serving the 134 counties of the state.
+There are 108 judges serving the 134 counties of the state.